semgrep/semgrep-docs/docs/faq.md

 Those rules licensed under the Commons Clause license cannot be resold without Semgrep, Inc. (“Semgrep”)’s permission.
 Since Semgrep offers a paid, hosted application, it’s important to have this restriction so other companies, like major cloud providers, cannot resell Semgrep’s rules as a competing service.

-Aside from Semgrep Community rules, [Semgrep Code](https://semgrep.dev/products/semgrep-code) includes **Pro rules** which are proprietary and only available to paying customers.
+In addition to Semgrep Community rules, [Semgrep Code](https://semgrep.dev/products/semgrep-code) includes **Pro rules** which are proprietary and only available to paying customers.

 ### Is it ok to run Semgrep or Semgrep, Inc. rules on my work projects?